-Fuel Train Escort Cabooses
+Spent Nuclear Fuel Train Escort Vehicle Cabooses

-Caboose #302: The Stationary Fuel Train Museum
+Caboose #302: The Stationary SNF Train Museum

 During the 2023 operating season, the first of these cabooses entered service on New Hope Valley Railway excursions.
-Caboose #302 (formerly CPRX 10002) serves as a rolling museum, featuring displays, artifacts, and photographs that share the story of the fuel trains and their crews.
+Caboose #302 (formerly CPRX 10002) serves as a rolling museum, featuring displays, artifacts, and photographs that share the story of the SNF trains and their crews.

 For the 2026 season, Caboose #302 will primarily be on static display in the railyard.
 When open, visitors can step inside and meet a knowledgeable docent who will share more about its fascinating past.

-Caboose #309: The Rolling Fuel Train Museum
+Caboose #309: The Rolling SNF Train Museum

-While riding aboard #309, guests are joined by a docent/brakeman who explains the unique partnership between the utility company, the railroad, and the North Carolina State Highway Patrol—each of whom rode together in #309 during its years in active fuel train service.
+While riding aboard #309, guests are joined by a docent/brakeman who explains the unique partnership between the utility company, the railroad, and the North Carolina State Highway Patrol—each of whom rode together in #309 during its years in active SNF train service.

 This remarkable caboose features modern comforts rarely found on historic rail equipment.
 A quiet diesel generator provides power for lighting and two ceiling-mounted AC/heat pump units that keep the interior cool in summer and warm in winter.
 Four of the seats are air-cushioned, allowing riders to adjust for maximum comfort using high-pressure air.
 A large storage locker topped with padded seating offers space for up to four passengers to sit together.

-History of the Fuel Train Cabooses
+History of the SNF Train Cabooses

 In May 2022, the North Carolina Railway Museum completed a remarkable undertaking—transporting ten railroad cars over public roads from the Harris Nuclear Power Plant to our rail yard.

-From 1989 to 2008, these trains operated without incident, safely moving materials under rigorous security protocols.
+From 1989 to 2008, these trains operated without incident, safely moving SNF under rigorous security protocols.
 In addition to utility and railroad personnel, North Carolina State Highway Patrol officers rode aboard each trip to provide armed security.

 Because of their specialized mission, the cabooses were outfitted with upgrades far beyond those found in standard railroad cabooses, including: